Hotel Transylvania (film): Development

 In November 2011, Miley Cyrus was announced to voice Mavis, Dracula's teenaged daughter, but in February 2012, she was removed from the film.
 In August 2019, Cyrus admitted it was because of buying then-partner Liam Hemsworth a birthday cake in the shape of a penis and licking it.
 It was later announced that Selena Gomez would replace Cyrus.
 According to Tartakovsky his favorite Dracula was Bela Lugosi, especially in the context of Abbott and Costello.
 As a kid he really did not like horror movies, so he never really watched them.
 So he got introduced to all those characters through comedy, and so it was Abbott and Costello Meet Frankenstein and Meet the Mummy, etc. As Tartakovsky said [in relation to making Hotel Transylvania]: "I don't want to scare anybody.
 I just want to make them laugh with these iconic characters."

+Tartakovsky, who originates from a traditional animation background, reimagined the film to follow the energy, organic nature, and exaggeration of 2D animation, particularly as seen in the work of director Tex Avery.
+"I took all the aesthetics I like from 2-D and applied them here," he said.
+"I don't want to do animation to mimic reality.
+I want to push reality."
+Tartakovsky's process involved drawing over character models in order to achieve exaggerated poses, hoping to "bring a 2D drawing sensibility into the CG world" and "push the expressions of the characters."
+Character animator Bill Haller remarked that "20% of the effort went into tweaking the rig to more of a hand-drawn pose" when creating most of the shots.